zpschang/zpschang.github.io/_pages/about.md

 ## Short Bio

 I'm a researcher at Microsoft Research Asia.
-My research interest lies in visual navigation, embodied AI, and reinforcement learning.
+In my current research, I focus on developing new training methods for vision-based navigation foundation models in games and for behavior foundation models in general embodied AI.
+Specifically, my research interest includes collecting high-quality datasets for embodied AI, adaptation of foundation models to large scenes with long contexts, and adaptation of foundation models to concrete action space.

 ## Publications